capstanlqc/omegat-guides/docs/_includes/omt61-inst-setup.md

 ### 1.3.
 Configure OmegaT

-So that you can work with projects cApStAn will provide to you, you must customize your OmegaT installation by adding some additional setup files that we provide separately.
+So that you can work with projects cApStAn will provide to you, you must configure your OmegaT installation by adding some additional custom files that we provide separately.

 Please follow these steps to proceed with the customization: